Vietnam.vn - Nền tảng quảng bá Việt Nam

 He also stressed that the actual population in rural areas is significantly higher than the reported figures.
 Depending on the dataset, the rural population was underestimated by 53% to 84% during the study period.

 The study analyzed data from 1975 to 2010, focusing on the impact of dam projects on population displacement.
-Looking at 307 dam projects in 35 countries, the scientists compared official numbers of displaced people with figures from five different population datasets.
+Looking at 307 dam projects in 35 countries, the scientists compared official displacement figures with figures from five different population datasets.

-The results show a large discrepancy between population estimates and the actual number of people displaced.
-This is mainly due to the limited detailed information on rural areas, including census, health and infrastructure data.
+The results show a large discrepancy between population estimates and actual displacement.
+This is mainly due to limited detailed information on rural areas, including census, health and infrastructure data.

 However, not all scientists agree with this conclusion.
 Some experts say advances in satellite imaging technology and improved data collection in many countries could reduce this bias.

-But the study raises an important issue.
+But the study raises a significant issue.
 Even with a smaller margin of error, we could still be missing hundreds of millions of people.
 This could have major implications for public service delivery and climate change impact assessments.

 The team calls for increased investment in population monitoring in rural areas to ensure everyone is counted.

-“To ensure equitable access to services and resources for rural communities, there needs to be a deep discussion about how past and future population maps are used,” Lang-Ritter concludes.
+“To ensure rural communities have equitable access to services and resources, there needs to be a deep discussion about how past and future population maps are used,” Lang-Ritter concludes.

 Ha Trang (according to Nature Communications, Science Alert)